Sts. Joachim and Anne

 Joachim and Anne both received the vision of an angel.
 The heavenly messenger announced that Anne would conceive and bear a most wondrous child.
 The couple rejoiced at the birth of their long-awaited daughter.
 They named the child Mary.
 When Mary was three years old, in fulfillment of Anne’s promise, Joachim and Anne brought the child to the Temple in Jerusalem.
 There, they left Mary to be brought up and serve the Lord.
 This story startlingly parallels the Old Testament account of the barren Hannah and her conception of Samuel (see 1 Samuel 1), who later became a prophet.

 The Church honors Joachim and Anne as saints.
-The beautiful shrine of Ste.
-Anne de Beaupre in Quebec, Canada is devoted to St. Anne.
+The beautiful shrine of St. Anne de Beaupré in Quebec, Canada, is devoted to St. Anne.
 In the Middle Ages, numerous churches, chapels, and confraternities were dedicated to her honor.
-There is a church of St. Anne in Jerusalem.
+There is a church for St. Anne in Jerusalem.
 It is believed that this church was built on the site of Sts.
 Joachim and Anne’s home when they lived in Jerusalem.
 Their feast day is observed on July 26.

 World Day for Grandparents and the Elderly